VEuPathDB/WDK/View/docs/CLIENT_ARCHITECTURE.markdown

       questions: Array<Question>;
     }

-we can construct two reducers for each top-level property:
+we can construct two reducers, one for each top-level key (records and questions):

     function records(records = [], action) {
       switch (action.type) {